KusokMIPT/speed_limit/README.md

-# macos-speed-limit
-bash script to limit mac os speed works in 10.14 (with pf)

-to flush all:
+To flush all:
-sudo ./speedlimit_flush.sh
+`sudo ./speedlimit_flush.sh`

-to set speed change config in file and run: sudo ./speedlimit_set.sh
+To set speed change config in file and run:
-# speed_limit
+`sudo ./speedlimit_set.sh`